sanger-tol/pipelines-website/markdown/developers/create-pipeline.md

 ### Copyright

-We licence our pipelines with MIT.
+We licence our pipelines with the MIT license.
 The MIT licence should already be in your repository, coming from the nf-core template, but we need to update the copyright statement to:

 > Copyright (c) 2025 Genome Research Ltd.